 It was the perfect getaway that I needed, to be refocused and motivated to move forward.
-Blogging alongside a full-time job is difficult because blogging is a full-time job if you treat it that way.
+Blogging alongside a full-time job is difficult because blogging is a full-time job if you don’t treat it just as a hobby.

-Blogging isn’t just writing, it’s brainstorming, scheduling, promoting, pitching to name just a few.
+Blogging isn’t just writing, it’s brainstorming, scheduling, promoting and pitching.
 Like many professions, I don’t think people quite realise just how much work is required behind the scenes.

 AND I LOVE IT.
 But I was desperate to escape it for just a little while.
 And now I’m back.
 I’m ready for the awards this week.
 I’m ready for another potentially great month of blogging.
 I’m REALLY ready to move into mine and Sam’s first place together and I’m ready to work harder than I ever have before.